People

 Miller received his PhD from Stanford University in 2011 and his BA in Physics from the University of Chicago in 2005.
 He was a McCormick Fellow in the Enrico Fermi Institute from 2011-2013.

-David Freedman is a Chair of the Department of Neurobiology and a Professor of Neurobiology and the Neuroscience Institute at the University of Chicago.
+David Freedman is Chair of the Department of Neurobiology, the Stahl Professor of Neurobiology in the Wallman Society of Fellows, and Professor of the Neuroscience Institute at the University of Chicago.
 He has a broad background in cognitive, systems, and computational neuroscience, with expertise in electrophysiological approaches for recording neuronal population activity in awake non-human primates trained to perform complex behavioral tasks, which require learning, memory, and decision-making.
 His research program also has a major focus on artificial intelligence (AI) approaches for studying neuroscience-related questions in artificial neural networks, and on designing novel biologically-inspired AI approaches.
 His research, supported by NIH, NSF, DOD, and private foundations, investigates the neuronal computations of higher-order perceptual and cognitive functions.
 Following graduate and postdoctoral training at MIT and Harvard Medical School, he established his laboratory at the University of Chicago in 2008, from which he has trained numerous graduate students and postdoctoral scholars that have successfully established their own independent research careers.
 His work has been recognized by the Troland Research Award from the National Academy of Sciences, the Vannevar Bush Faculty Fellowship from the Department of Defense, the NSF Career Award, and Faculty Fellowship Awards from the Sloan, McKnight, and Brain Research Foundations.
 In 2018, he received the University of Chicago Faculty Award for Excellence in Graduate Teaching and Mentoring.

-Michael J. Franklin is the inaugural holder of the Liew Family Chair of Computer Science.
+Michael J. Franklin is the Morton D. Hull Distinguished Service Professor of Computer Science, the Senior Advisor to the Provost for Computing and Data Science, Deputy Dean for Computational and Mathematical Sciences, and Faculty Co-Director of the Data Science Institute.
+Previously, he held the inaugural Liew Family Chair of Computer Science.
 An authority on databases, data analytics, data management and distributed systems, he also serves as senior advisor to the provost on computation and data science.

 Previously, Franklin was the Thomas M. Siebel Professor of Computer Science and chair of the Computer Science Division of the Department of Electrical Engineering and Computer Sciences at the University of California, Berkeley.
 There, he co-founded Berkeley’s Algorithms, Machines and People Laboratory (AMPLab), a leading academic big data analytics research center.
 The AMPLab won a National Science Foundation CISE “Expeditions in Computing” award, which was announced as part of the White House Big Data Research initiative in March 2012, and received support from over 30 industrial sponsors.
 AMPLab created industry-changing open source Big Data software including Apache Spark and BDAS, the Berkeley Data Analytics Stack.
 At Berkeley, he also served as an executive committee member for the Berkeley Institute for Data Science, a campus-wide initiative to advance data science environments.